stonerlab/Stoner-PythonCode/doc/readme.rst

 Development Version
 -------------------

-The next development version will be on version 0.9.
-Features expected in 0.9 include:

-    *   Refactoring of the Core module into a more granual core package with submodules
-    *   Overhaul of the documentation and user guide
-    *   Dropping support for the older Stoner.Image.stack.ImageStack class
-    *   Droppping support for matplotlib<2.0
-    *   Support for Python 3.7

-Online documentation for all versions can be found on the ReadTheDocs pages `online documentation`_
+The current development version is hosted in the master branch of the repository and will become version 0.10.
+There is no definitive list of features at this time.
+Better integration with pandas and xarray are under consideration as is depricating some of the less optimal parts of the api.

 Build Status
 ~~~~~~~~~~~~

 Version 0.7 onwards are tested using the Travis-CI services with unit test coverage assessed by Coveralls.
-We currently test against
-python 2.7 and 3.6 via Travis and internally test on Python 3.5 as well.
-Overall code quality
-is measured by landscape.io.
-The current status is shown at the top of this readme.

-Version 0.9 onwards, we test with Python 3.7, 3.6, 3.5 and 2.7.
-All versions are probably not compatible with Python 3.8, this will
+Version 0.9 is tested with Python 2.7, 3.5, 3.6,

-feature in version 0.10 (probably)
+The development version - which will be 0.10 will be tested with Python 3.6 and Python 3.7 only until Python 3.8 becomes stable.

 Citing the Stoner Package
 ~~~~~~~~~~~~~~~~~~~~~~~~~